Requiem For A Dream

 The work.

 The site was designed as an extension of the film, not a promotion for it.
-The visitor is a character in the story.
-You find your own way through the intersecting narratives of the four lead characters, or you don't.
-There is no manual.
+The visitor is a character in the story, gradually losing control as they journey through the site, finding their own way through the intersecting narratives of the four lead characters.
+There is no navigation bar.

-The experience ends in rejection.
+The experience is deliberately disorientating and ultimately ends in rejection.
 You are kicked out.

 What it was, named later.